fodded/fodded/README.md

 **`A Java developer from Russia`**

 I'm a Russian java developer, studying java since 2020.
-All my projects were done to get experience in development and in the future to be as useful as possible, in next few years i plan to continue learn java and develop to know this programming language perfectly.
-Most of my projects are private, i don't really code a lot for public repositories because often i try to develop the projects i code
+All my projects were done to get experience in development and in the future to be as useful as possible, in next few years I plan to continue learn java and develop to know this programming language perfectly.
+Most of my projects are private, I don't really code a lot for public repositories because often I try to develop the projects I code

-i have worked with forge-api, spigot-api, MCP and others such as:
+I've worked with forge-api, spigot-api, MCP and others such as:

 ![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)
 ![Eclipse](https://img.shields.io/badge/Eclipse-FE7A16.svg?style=for-the-badge&logo=Eclipse&logoColor=white)